MathRunner7/ZeeRecommender/README.md

 $r_{uj}$: Rating by user $u$ for item $j$

-# Steps to get prediction
+# Steps to get recommendations

 1. Set environment to python 3.13
 2. run the flask app with command `flask --app main run` from terminal